Sarin-Bhattarai/personal-portfolio/README.md

 7- ClipPath, a css property, allows you to create different shapes as per requirement.

 8- We added animation for sidebar and warpped the component with necessary styling.

+9- We are building Hero component and applying required styling for user-friendly.